Highlights. Most consumers (88%) only buy brands they trust.

 - 96% of people say that excellent customer service builds their trust in a brand.

-- 64% of consumers report having shared values helps create trusted relationships with brands.
+- 64% of consumers report that shared values help build trust with brands.

 Brand Values Statistics